MGHollander/zsh-dotfiles/docs/ALIASES.md

 # Aliases

-Aliases make yout life easier :-).
+Aliases make your life easier :-).
 You can add more aliases and helper function via [On My Zsh plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins).

 ## Table of content <!-- omit in toc -->